cristech-ar/challenge_interbanking/README.md

 ### ✅ Input Validation

-- All incoming payloads are validated using **Joi** to ensure data integrity.
+- All incoming payloads are validated ensure data integrity.
 - Invalid or malformed data receives a `400 Bad Request`.

 ### ✅ HTTPS